ThankUniverse/website-template-pro/README.md

 # website-template-pro

-## This is a SASS project by Micheal & Mario
+## This is a SASS project by Michael & Mario

  * Enjoy!